 It’s not the numbers that make Aarin Capital stand out as a venture fund.
 While it invests in technology-intensive businesses in life-sciences, healthcare, education and others, it is clearly focused on potentially large India-centric or India-first market opportunities.

 To this end, Pai is working on building innovation networks between cities across the world.
 “We work to get companies to remain in India and not get domiciled outside.
-We are working with some governments outside to create various devices to create co-operation and to make sure that this connection between London and Bengaluru, Paris and Bengaluru, Berlin and Bengaluru and then maybe Dubai and Bengaluru, Singapore and Bengaluru, and China and Bengaluru, Tokyo and Bengaluru because now this innovation network has to spread to cities.
-It can’t spread to countries.
-Countries are too large.
-It has to be very specific and innovation has to be centred in cities globally.”
-While this network would start with Bengaluru as the hub in India, it would spread to Delhi and Mumbai.
+We are working with some governments outside to create various devices to create co-operation and to make sure that this connection between Bengaluru and London, Paris, Berlin, Dubai, Singapore, Shanghai and Tokyo because now this innovation network has to spread to cities.”